The new Armed Forces Covenant Legal Duty: What organisations in scope need to know

 There has been good progress under the Covenant to date, but more work is needed to improve consistency of delivery.
 The increased awareness that is inherent in the new Duty will help to improve delivery as understanding grows.

 There is no desire to add an administrative burden unduly on organisations.
-The legislation has been designed around a Duty to pay due regard, as this is the best way to minimise any burden placed on service providers while maximising the wider impact of Covenant delivery into the future.
+The legislation has been designed around a Duty to have due regard, as this is the best way to minimise any burden placed on service providers while maximising the wider impact of Covenant delivery into the future.

 How will this affect the Armed Forces community?

 Service life affects serving personnel, veterans, and their families in many ways.
-Whether it’s through frequent house moves, separation from loved ones and support networks or unfamiliarity with civilian life, for example, they can find themselves on the back foot when accessing public goods and services.
+Whether it’s through frequent house moves, separation from loved ones and support networks, or unfamiliarity with civilian life, for example, they can find themselves on the back foot when accessing public goods and services.
 The Covenant Duty will raise awareness amongst providers of public services, like schools and hospitals, about how Service life can impact the Armed Forces community.
-In turn, this will lead to more informed policymaking as these organisations will better understand the uniqueness of Service and how this can cause disadvantage accessing these services compared to civilians.
+In turn, this will lead to more informed policy-making as these organisations will better understand the uniqueness of Service and how this can cause disadvantage when accessing these services compared to civilians.

 This won’t mean that the Armed Forces community will be placed at the front of the queue.
 But it will mean their circumstances will receive a fairer assessment when their cases are considered.
 In this way we can help to ensure that the Armed Forces community are treated fairly now and in the future.